anatshafir1/CRISPys/README.md

 Additional arguments that may be hendeled (under the following order; see the webserber and paper for detailed description of all of this arguments):

 alg (algorithm): ither A or E. Chooes A for the defluts CRISPys algorithm, or E for considering genes homology when desining the sgRNAs.
+The considering homology option can run only on Unix.
 Default: A.

 where_in_gene: floating point number between 0 to 1.
 Search for targets only on the first 'where_in_gene' fraction  of the gene, in order to increase the liklihood that cleavage in the chosen target will be upstream to the active site and results in a loss of function mutation.
 Default: 1.